 A cigarillo (from Spanish cigarrillo 'cigarette'; in turn from cigarro 'cigar' and -illo (diminutive suffix); pronounced [siɣaˈriʝo] in parts of Latin America, [θiɣaˈriʎo] in Spain) is a short, narrow cigar.
 Unlike cigarettes, cigarillos are wrapped in tobacco leaves or brown, tobacco-based paper.
 Cigarillos are smaller than regular cigars but usually larger than cigarettes.
-Cigarillos are usually made without filters, and are meant to be smoked like a cigar and not inhaled.
-Generally, a cigarillo contains about three grams of tobacco.
+Cigarillos are typically made without filters, similar to cigars, and are meant to be smoked without inhaling to the lungs.
+A typical cigarillo contains three grams of tobacco.

 English